vivipazos/workshop2-manifestos/README.md

 ## How did we make it?

+You can view the project [here on Vercel](https://workshop2-manifestos.vercel.app/)

 1. Using a connected scatter plot with a scrolly to explain the overall trends.

 <img src="https://github.com/vivipazos/workshop2-manifestos/blob/main/Svelte-Manifesto/public/firstScreenshot.png?raw=true" width="400">